unboxed/unboxed.co/source/blog/2016-04-27-shaking-up-early-product-development-part-1-using-journey-mapping-to-improve-your-user-journey.md

 published: true
 title: "Shaking up early product development, part 1: Using journey mapping to improve your user journey"
 ---
 We're all trying to create a product or service that is valuable to our users.
 So it’s important to remember that the only people who can really think like our users <i>are</i> our users.
-Looking at your product or service through the eyes of our users is vital in creating the right platform for them.<br/>
+Looking at our product or service through the eyes of our users is vital in creating the right platform for them.<br/>

 Journey mapping is a very useful way of developing the user journey of your customer through your service.
 It’s a way of getting into the shoes of your users and seeing your service from their eyes.
 Instead of thinking about the problems <i>you</i> have, it’s about thinking about the problems that <i>they</i> have - and how you can add value by solving these problems.<br/>